shawnmckinney/fortressdemo2/README.txt

 4. Firefox browser installed (for automated unit testing with Apache Solenium).
 5. All other packages will be covered inside the help document.
 #############################################################################
-# Instructions for downloading application and generating the installation document
+# Instructions for downloading app and generating the install doc:
 #############################################################################
 1. Download package: https://github.com/shawnmckinney/fortressdemo2/archive/master.zip
 2. Extract